 “I’ve been through quite a long journey, being given about 10 mental health diagnoses along the way.
 It was getting to that point where it felt like I was caught in the middle of a guessing game.
-I kept coming up against the same response of ‘we don’t really understand let’s keep throwing the labels and see what sticks.’”
+I kept coming up against the same response of, ‘We don’t really understand—let’s keep throwing labels and see what sticks.’”

-The National Autistic Society survey conducted in the United Kingdom found that compared to males, women and girls are more likely to be misdiagnosed, with 42 percent of females diagnosed with a mental disorder other than autism when being assessed, as opposed to 30 percent of males.
+A survey conducted in the United Kingdom by The National Autistic Society found that compared to males, women and girls are more likely to be misdiagnosed, with 42 percent of females diagnosed with a mental disorder other than autism when being assessed, as opposed to 30 percent of males.

 Emily’s experience is not unique.
 Hannah Belcher, who was diagnosed with Asperger’s Syndrome at 23, shares her experience: “Throughout my life, I’ve been diagnosed with Anxiety, Depression, Bipolar, traits of Borderline Personality Disorder, and ADHD.
 Some correct and comorbid, some incorrect and misdiagnosed.”